Navigating The Retirement Income Maze

 The last 40 or so years have seen a fairly consistent fall in inflation rates in the developed world.
 In the early 1980s central banks set out to tame the beast of inflation, which had run out of control in the 1970s.
 They succeeded, and we have become used to inflation rates averaging just 1.7% over the last 10 years (CPI inflation, source ONS).

-However, with enormous amounts of government spending to deal with the economic fallout from the pandemic, ultra-loose central bank policy in the form of Quantitative Easing, structural changes in the world economy and very low-interest rates, there is a strong case to be made that inflation will be higher in the future.
+However, with enormous amounts of government spending to deal with the economic fallout from Covid-19, ultra-loose central bank policy in the form of Quantitative Easing, structural changes in the world economy and very low interest rates, there is a strong case to be made that inflation will be higher in the future.

-Although the starting age for the State Pension has moved in recent years, it is still payable for 18-20 years based on average life expectancies and is guaranteed for your lifetime.
+Although the starting age for the State Pension has moved considerably in recent years, it is still payable for 18 to 20 years based on average life expectancies and is guaranteed for your lifetime.
 The 2021/22 full pension for new claimants is £9,339 per year, increasing in line with prices, earnings or at least 2.5% per year under current rules (the so-called ‘triple lock’).

-By itself, that may not be enough to live on.
-However, if a couple both have full pensions, then their combined income would be over £18,000 a year, which could go a long way to meeting basic costs of living.
+That, by itself, probably would not be enough to live on for most people.
+However, if a couple both have full pensions, then their combined income would be over £18,000 a year, which could go a long way to meeting their basic costs of living.

 It’s worth obtaining a State Pension Statement, to check you are on track for a full pension.
-You can apply for a forecast via gov.uk/check-state-pension.
+You can apply for a forecast here.

 Make sure you save enough money, then save a bit more

 How much is enough?
-It is the key question we seek to help clients answer, and then we help them achieve that; navigating the rules and the markets and adjusting as their situation and needs evolve over time.
+That is the key question we seek to help our clients answer, and then we help them get there, navigating the rules and the markets and adjusting as their situation and needs evolve over time.

 If I have learned anything, it is that it is better to overshoot your target than to fall short.
 You have many more options, and a lot less stress.